It's been a while since we looked into the most active web crawlers and bots on the web.

 For our latest dive into the data, we looked at the numbers for Q1 2018, and discovered that the situation has changed quite a bit.

 The data is sourced from thousands of websites built and hosted on the goMobi web publishing platform.
+Below is the breakdown of all the bots we saw.

 Unsurprisingly, given its omnipotence, Facebook's externalhit bot is a regular visitor.
 We saw 7 different types of Facebook crawler in our Q1 data.